lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/coroutines/first-coroutine/index.md

 Coroutines are essentially lightweight threads that allow your applications to squeeze more juice out of the machines they are running on, without needing to manually manage the threads executing them.
 Coroutines add a new abstraction, further removing you (the developer) away from the lifecycle of threads.
 This abstraction allows a single thread to context switch between various tasks and therefore making better use of the thread's time.
 It spends less time sitting around awaiting a result (from a potentially slow I/O task) and can instead continue to be useful by working on a task issued by another coroutine.

 Let's try thinking of a real-life example.
 Think of your day as a developer.
 You build your code, and it takes, let's say, 3 mins to do so.
 During that time, what do you do?
 Well, yes, of course, some times you might just sit there and literally do nothing.
 But most of the time, you'll check your emails, Slack, Twitter or go for a stretch.
 It doesn't really matter what you're doing, it's the fact that you _are_ doing something else.
 You didn't just sit there and wait for the build to finish.
 You saturated your own processing and did something else while you waited.
-That is the concept that coroutines are providing.
+That is the concept that coroutines provide.

 Yes, I did just compare you to a thread.
 You spawn, you live, and you die.
 Some of you are even killed...
 Ok, that metaphor got a bit dark.